 Valentine’s Day brings a lot of specials from hotels that are open through the cold season.

 While many businesses close for the season, you are still able to find many great places to eat without the wait.
 BJ’s on the Water offers indoor bay view seating with great food.
-In the afternoon they feed the ducks on the bay which is quite the site.
-Harrison’s Harbor Watch offers ocean view seating located at the top of Ocean City’s boardwalk and the inlet.
+In the afternoon they feed the ducks on the bay which is quite the sight.
+Harrison’s Harbor Watch offers ocean-view seating located at the top of Ocean City’s boardwalk and the inlet.

 Ocean City in the off-season continues to be a favorite romantic spot for a quick getaway for those in the mid-Atlantic region.

 And while you’re considering Maryland, another interesting place especially for outdoorsy types to get away with your love and your pup try the Upper Chesapeake Bay.

 When you are looking for a warmer destination for a Valentine’s Day or winter getaway, head south to Disney for a playful destination to reconnect and rekindle.
 And while Disney may not be the first place that comes to mind for romance, don’t be so fast to rule it out.
 As the saying goes, “Couples Who Play Together Stay Together.”